Mark Frissora

 Mark Paul Frissora (born August 1955) is an American business executive.
 He has been the CEO and president of The Hertz Corporation, and was the CEO and president of Caesars Entertainment until 2019.

-Prior to his July 2015 appointment as Caesars' CEO, he had spent his career working in various management positions for General Electric, Philips Lighting Company and Aeroquip-Vickers, as well as CEO and chairman of Tenneco and Hertz.
+Prior to his July 2015 appointment as Caesars' CEO, he had spent his career in various management positions at General Electric, Philips Lighting Company and Aeroquip-Vickers, as well as CEO and chairman of Tenneco and Hertz.

-Frissora entered his role as CEO of Tenneco in 2000.
+Frissora assumed the role of CEO of Tenneco in 2000.
 Prior to stepping down in 2006, he was attributed to raising Tenneco's revenue by 39 percent for a total of $4.4 billion.
 Frissora subsequently joined The Hertz Corporation as CEO in 2006.
-On January 1, 2007 he became company chairman.
+On January 1, 2007, he became company chairman.

 Frissora was named by Business Travel News as one of the most "Influential Business Travel Executives" of 2012.
-While holding his position at Hertz, Frissora was an active participant in international business groups including Business Roundtable, the World Economic Forum, McKinsey CEO Advisory Council, and the G100.
-Frissora was presented with the Oliver R. Grace Award for Distinguished Service in Advancing Cancer Research in 2012.
+While at Hertz, Frissora participated in international business groups including Business Roundtable, the World Economic Forum, McKinsey CEO Advisory Council, and the G100.
+In 2012, Frissora was presented with the Oliver R. Grace Award for Distinguished Service in Advancing Cancer Research.
 He stepped down from Hertz in September 2014.

 Early life and education

-Frissora was born in August 1955 in Columbus, Ohio where he spent his childhood.
+Frissora was born in August 1955 in Columbus, Ohio.
 He earned a B.A. from Ohio State University and later attended Babson College in Massachusetts.
 Frissora later enrolled in Thunderbird School of Management in Arizona where he studied executive development.

 Career

 Early management roles (1978–2000)

 Frissora began his career in 1978 at General Electric.
-Throughout his time there, he gained experience in marketing, sales, and brand management.
-He remained with the company until 1987.Frissora moved to Philips Lighting Company, where he served until 1991.
-As Director of Marketing for the Consumer Division in Somerset, New Jersey from November 1988 to January 1991, he directed marketing functions across all consumer trade classes for their $175 million consumer products division.
-His responsibilities included managing the work of four Channel Managers, Market Planning, and New Product staffs, while controlling a $17 million Advertising and Sales Promotion budget.
-Key accomplishments during his tenure at Philips Lighting included:
+He remained with the company until 1987.
+Frissora moved to Philips Lighting Company, where he served as Director of Marketing for the Consumer Division in Somerset, New Jersey from November 1988 to January 1991.